ataernn/Psychological-Hospital-Management-System/README.md

 # Psychological-Hospital-Management-System
-A project that tests for ADHD.
-The system is diagnosed through certain tests.
+A project to test ADHD.
+The disease is diagnosed through specific tests.

 WARNING!
 This is not a real test.
 This is just an example.